 Most travel insurance policies are underwritten by a third party, and often it is hard to figure this out.
-We made sure that the company ownership and underwriting was clearly stated and that underwriters also had a solid financial footing and reputation.
+We made sure that the company ownership and underwriting were clearly stated and that underwriters also had a solid financial footing and reputation.

 Good business reputation

 Because of the industry's less-than-stellar reputation, we think it's important to look at a company's track record, including membership in professional associations.
 Most of our picks are accredited with the Better Business Bureau and have an A+ rating.
-Most are also members of the U.S. Travel Insurance Industry Association, and have signed on to the group's Code of Ethics.
+Most are also members of the U.S. Travel Insurance Industry Association and have signed on to the group's Code of Ethics.
 We also looked for companies that are listed with the major travel insurance brokers.

 Detailed, clear website